 Just like the incline, the console offers controls for gradual speed adjustment and instant speed adjustment for 1 MPH, 2 MPH, 4 MPH, and 6 MPH.
 The gradual speed adjustment increments are 0.1 MPH, a plus as you can easily adjust your pace from one level to another.

 Last but not least, the machine’s drive system is not noisy.
 Of course, it makes some noise when in use, but it is not loud enough to cover the sound of a TV set on a moderate volume level as a general idea.

 On the other hand, if you will be running on this machine, depending on your running technique, weight, and other factors, your cadence may generate more or less noise.

 Although the HCI RTM RehabMill is a light-commercial treadmill, its console is only a mid-range one.
-Moreover, it does not have wireless connectivity or Bluetooth, and it is not compatible with any fitness apps.
+Moreover, it does not have wireless connectivity or Bluetooth and is not compatible with any fitness apps.

-However, it comes equipped with a sizeable 10″ display with an LED backlight for improved readability.
+However, it has a sizeable 10″ display with an LED backlight for improved readability.
 It indicates time, distance, speed, incline, step count, calories burned, METs, and pulse.
-Speed and distance are in either English or metric units.
+The speed and distance are in either English or metric units.

 The console makes available 12 workout programs.
 The P0 program is Manual.
 This program allows you to walk or run, adjusting the speed and incline you like from the controls on the console.

 The pre-set programs are P1 to P7.
 They have different layouts, including Plateau 1, Plateau 2, Fat Burn, Random, Interval, Mountain, and Rolling Hills.
 In addition, each program has its segment layout engraved either on the left or the right of the LCD.